 Starting an email exchange

-Once we’ve narrowed down the list, we start a conversation with the candidates.
-We follow-up with a few more questions, diving a bit more into their work.
+Once we’ve narrowed down the list, we might start a conversation with the candidates.
+This step depends on the position we are hiring for and the candidate's initial application.
+This follow-up includes a few questions, diving a bit more into their work.
 For example, for a support role, we might send a few examples of customer requests.

 At that point, we’ll also start answering questions from candidates to help them better understand how they’ll fit within the team.